pingcap/docs-cn/dev/reference/transactions/transaction-model.md

 * A transaction is limited to 5000 SQL statements (by default)
 * Each Key-Value entry is no more than 6MB
-* The total number of Key-Value entries is no more than 300,000
 * The total size of Key-Value entries is no more than 100MB

 ### Small transactions